 05:00 PM - 06:00 PM (PST)

-This online lecture by Meher McArthur, Art & Cultural Director of JAPAN HOUSE Los Angeles and curator of the exhibition NATURE/SUPERNATURE, will provide an introduction to the new exhibition at JAPAN HOUSE Los Angeles.
-She will examine the history of woodblock printing in Japan, the main steps of the printing process and the importance of the art form in Japanese traditional culture.
-Using images from the exhibition (all from the collection of Scripps College in Claremont, CA), McArthur will explore the ways some of Japan’s most renowned artists of the 19th and early 20th centuries used this art form to depict aspects of nature and the supernatural.
+This online lecture by Meher McArthur, Art & Cultural Director of JAPAN HOUSE Los Angeles and curator of the exhibition NATURE/SUPERNATURE, provides an introduction to the new exhibition at JAPAN HOUSE Los Angeles.
+She examines the history of woodblock printing in Japan, the main steps of the printing process and the importance of the art form in Japanese traditional culture.
+Using images from the exhibition (all from the collection of Scripps College in Claremont, CA), McArthur explores the ways some of Japan’s most renowned artists of the 19th and early 20th centuries used this art form to depict aspects of nature and the supernatural.
 Artists such as Hokusai, Hiroshige and Hasui, for example, illustrated Japan’s most beautiful landscapes in this medium, while others, like Kunisada and Yoshitoshi, used it to portray some of Japan’s most fascinating spiritual and supernatural beings.

 Meher McArthur joined JAPAN HOUSE Los Angeles in September 2020.
 She is an Asian art historian specializing in Japanese art and served recently as the Academic Curator at Scripps College in Claremont and Creative Director at the Storrier Stearns Japanese Garden in Pasadena.
 Previously, she was Curator of East Asian Art at Pacific Asia Museum (PAM, now USC PAM), also in Pasadena.